 It’s the Work Opportunity Tax Credit (or WOTC).

-Adding WOTC screening forms to your hiring checklist is one of the simplest and easiest ways to reduce your company’s federal income tax.
-To qualify, otherwise eligible employees must provide information on (or before) the day of their job offer.
+Adding WOTC screening forms to your hiring checklist is one of the simplest and easiest ways to reduce your company’s federal income tax burden.
+But timing is important.
+To qualify, your employees must provide information on (or before) the day of their job offer.

 This simple task helps employers earn thousands of dollars in tax reductions per eligible hire.
 Most already hire eligible workers and could hire even more with targeted recruiting.
 (For example, intentionally reaching out to hire unemployed veterans.)

 Depending on why they qualify, employers can earn between $2,400 and $9,600 in tax credit for each qualified employee.
-Since most employers (without knowing) already hire eligible workers, a hiring checklist without WOTC means lost tax benefits.
+Since most employers (without knowing) already hire eligible workers, a hiring checklist without WOTC means lost tax benefits and overpaid taxes.